dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-In addition, the `SwipeView` inherits the `Content` property from the `ContentView` class.
+In addition, the `SwipeView` inherits the `Content` property from the <xref:Microsoft.Maui.Controls.ContentView> class.
 The `Content` property is the content property of the `SwipeView` class, and therefore does not need to be explicitly set.

 The `SwipeView` class also defines three events: